 - 1. Provide the organizational chart (including titles and names) demonstrating the reporting hierarchy for each department. - 2.
-Provide the current job description for each department chair-cor equivalent- - 3.
-Provide a complete and current curriculum vitae for each department chair-(s. or equivalent)-. - 4.
-For each clinical department chair-(, or equivalent), provide a copy of the department chair's medical license; (if a DO or MD). - 5.
-For each clinical department chair-(, or equivalent), provide a copy of the department chair's AOA or ABMS board certification documents-(if a DO or MD).
+Provide the current job description for each department chair, or equivalent. - 3.
+Provide a complete and current curriculum vitae for each department chair, or equivalent. - 4.
+For each clinical department chair, or equivalent, provide a copy of the medical license (if a DO or MD). - 5.
+For each clinical department chair, or equivalent, provide a copy of the AOA or ABMS board certification documents (if a DO or MD).